jamesmartin/littlenote/README.md

 ## Other Commands

-You can easily see all of today's notes:
+You can easily see the content of all of today's notes:

 ```
 $ littlenote show